 “Some of our ponds are designed for kids where catchability is real high.
 We’re competing with the computer games and such where kids are interested in activities that are fast-paced.
 If our fishing wasn’t on that same level, youngsters would lose interest but if they’re catching big fish one after another, they love it,” Broussard added.

-Page 2 of 2 - “One of our catch and release ponds is for the average bass angler who just wants to catch bass.
+“One of our catch and release ponds is for the average bass angler who just wants to catch bass.
 He’s watched fishing shows on TV where professional anglers are catching bass hand over fist and he wants to experience some of that.
 On this pond, they can catch bass until they get tired.”

 In addition to hosting a private fishing club, Broussard is also in the business of selling fish to pond owners around the state.